smallstep/docs/src/pages/docs/step-cli/reference/ca/sign/index.md

 ---

 ## Name
-**step ca sign** -- generate a new certificate signing a certificate request
+**step ca sign** -- sign a new certificate from a certificate request

 ## Usage